wp-plugins/revcanonical/readme.txt

 `<link rel="shortlink" href="http://my-mini.me/p12p" />`

 That’s it!
-You can now, not only use this url to pass around, and in sites like [Twitter](http://twitter.com) without having to go via a url shortening service, but [services](http://revcanonical.appspot.com/) or people that understand the rev=canonical link tag, will be able to use this shortened version over the longer canonical version.
-It also means that it’s persistence is down to you, and not to a 3rd party.

 Oh and there's [a great bookmarklet](http://simonwillison.net/2009/Apr/11/revcanonical/) that makes hunting for existing short urls on a page really simple.
 You can read more about this plugin at my website http://littl.me/p136

 == Advanced ==